dragoonDorise/basecore/README.md

 | \$modal-anim-top       | Modal top position animation  |

 You could also say that Core Code contains Funcionality code, and Custom Code contains the Visual customizable code.

+## Scss imports

+You always import the scss in the component folder in node_modules, now this one then imports the custom scss and the global.scss in src